snuq/VSEQF/Readme.md

 * __Cut Insert__

-   Performs a soft cut, then slides all sequences following the cut down the timeline by the amount of frames defined in the 'Frames To Insert' variable.
+   Performs a soft cut, then slides all strips following the cut down the timeline by the amount of frames defined in the 'Frames To Insert' variable.

 * __UnCut Left/UnCut Right__

-   Merges a selected sequence with the one to the left or right if they are from the same source file, and have not been slid on the timeline.
+   Merges a selected strip with the one to the left or right if they are from the same source file, and have not been slid on the timeline.
    Useful for 'undoing' an accidental cut.

 * __Delete__

-   Removes selected sequences from the timeline.
+   Removes selected strips from the timeline.

 * __Ripple Delete__

-   Removes selected sequences from the timeline, and attempts to remove any empty space left behind.
+   Removes selected strips from the timeline, and attempts to remove any empty space left behind.

 * __Trim Left/Right__

-   Removes any part of the selected sequences to the left or right of the cursor.
+   Removes any part of the selected strips to the left or right of the cursor.

 * __Slide Trim Left/Right__

-   Removes any part of the selected sequences to the left of the cursor, then slides the remaining sequence back or forward to where the original edge was.
+   Removes any part of the selected strips to the left of the cursor, then slides the remaining strip back or forward to where the original edge was.

 * __Ripple Trim Left/Right__

-   Trims one side of the selected sequences, then slides the sequence, and all following sequences back to attempt to fill the empty space
+   Trims one side of the selected strips, then slides the strip, and all following strips back to attempt to fill the empty space

 * __Timeline To All__

-   Sets the start and end points of the VSE timeline to fit all sequences loaded in.
+   Sets the start and end points of the VSE timeline to fit all strips loaded in.

 * __Timeline To Selected__

-   Sets the start and end points of the VSE timeline to fit the currently selected sequences.
+   Sets the start and end points of the VSE timeline to fit the currently selected strips.

 * __Start To All/End To All__

-   Sets only the start or end of the VSE timeline to fit all sequences.
+   Sets only the start or end of the VSE timeline to fit all strips.

 * __Start To Selected/End To Selected__

-   Sets only the start or end of the VSE timeline to fit the selected sequences.
+   Sets only the start or end of the VSE timeline to fit the selected strips.

 * __Full Timeline Setup__

-   Moves all sequences back so they start on frame 1, then sets the start and endpoints of the timeline so they encompass all sequences.
+   Moves all strips back so they start on frame 1, then sets the start and endpoints of the timeline so they encompass all strips.